BORJAMOME/Explorando-Madrid/README.md

 This portal contains a wide range of datasets on demographics, economy, education, health, and other relevant aspects of life in the city of Madrid, providing a solid foundation for my research.

 # Loading Data
-To begin, we'll need to load necessary libraries and import the datasets.
+Initially, we'll import essential libraries and proceed to read the datasets.

 ``` r
 # Load libraries